 CDC updates advice for prevention and treatment of anthrax

-The Centers for Disease Control and Prevention (CDC) has updated its 2014 recommendations for the postexposure prophylaxis (PEP) and treatment of anthrax.
+The Centers for Disease Control and Prevention (CDC) has updated its 2014 recommendations for the post-exposure prophylaxis (PEP) and treatment of anthrax.
 The CDC based the updates on systematic reviews of studies involving in vitro antimicrobial drug activity against Bacillus anthracis, in vivo antimicrobial drug efficacy for PEP and treatment, in vivo and human anthrax antitoxin efficacy for PEP and treatment, and survival data.

 The updated recommendations include an expanded list of alternative antimicrobial drugs that can be used if first-line drugs are contraindicated, not tolerated, ineffective, or unavailable.

-The CDC has also issued new recommendations for the management of anthrax meningitis which includes the use of mannitol or hypertonic saline for cerebral edema, corticosteroids as clinically indicated, and therapies that target intracranial bleeding and swelling.
+The CDC has also issued new recommendations for the management of anthrax meningitis which includes the use of mannitol or hypertonic saline for cerebral oedema, corticosteroids as clinically indicated, and therapies that target intracranial bleeding and swelling.

 No changes were made to previously published recommendations for critical care measures and clinical assessment tools or procedures, or to recommendations for the use of the anthrax vaccine.